cazacov/IntelGalileo/BalancingRobot/README.md

 ##Accelerometer and gyroscopes##
 It could be counterintuitive, but the robot is easier to balance if the heavy battery is placed on the very top of it.
 The robot then acts like an [inverted pendulum](http://en.wikipedia.org/wiki/Inverted_pendulum) that's relatively easy to control.

-Most of models I saw before place the acceleometer to the bottom of the robot, near the rotation axis.
+Most of models I saw before place the accelerometer to the bottom of the robot, near the rotation axis.
 In my case the interference from the horizontal movements caused by the motors was too high and the values read from the accelerator were of very poor quality.
 I decided to put the accelerometer to the robot's center of gravity, that's at about 60% of the total height.

 [<img src="_img/accelerometer.jpg?raw=true" alt="Power circuits" width="480" height="640"/>]